Anthony Wright (American football)

-Anthony Lavon Wright (born February 14, 1976) is a former American football quarterback in the National Football League for the Pittsburgh Steelers, Dallas Cowboys, Baltimore Ravens, Cincinnati Bengals and New York Giants.
-He played college football at the University of South Carolina.
+Anthony Lavon Wright (born February 14, 1976) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Pittsburgh Steelers, Dallas Cowboys, Baltimore Ravens, Cincinnati Bengals and New York Giants.
+He played college football for the South Carolina Gamecocks.

-Early years
+Early life

 Wright attended West Craven High School, where he played as a quarterback.
 As a senior, he was named All-state, SuperPrep All-American and Gatorade Player-of-the-Year.
 He finished his high school career with 4,890 passing yards, 44 touchdowns and 15 interceptions.

 College career

 Wright accepted a football scholarship from the University of South Carolina.
 As a redshirt freshman, he was a backup behind Steve Taneyhill, making 17 out of 27 completions for 207 yards, 2 touchdowns and one interception.
 As a sophomore, he became a starter after Taneyhill graduated, posting 1,850 passing yards, 8 passing touchdowns, 3 interceptions, 90 rushing yards and 3 rushing touchdowns.

 As a junior, he suffered a torn anterior cruciate ligament in his right knee against the University of Tennessee, missing the final two games of the season.
 He had 1,685 passing yards, a school record 18 passing touchdowns, 5 interceptions, 44 rushing yards and one rushing touchdown.

 As a senior, head coach Brad Scott platooned him with freshman Phil Petty, but still recorded 1,899 passing yards, 10 passing touchdowns, 10 interceptions, 56 rushing yards and 3 rushing touchdowns.
-He left as the school's fifth all-time passer, leading the school to a 12-21 record over the three years he was the starter, including one winning campaign and a 1-10 record in his last season.
+He left as the school's fifth all-time passer, leading the school to a 12–21 record over the three years he was the starter, including one winning campaign and a 1–10 record in his last season.